 Hello [first name],

-Thanks so much for applying to be a [role] at [company name].
+Thank you for applying to be an [role] at [company name].

 While we were really impressed by your resume and you clearly show the potential of doing some great [job core responsibility like customer service, writing, testing, etc.], we sadly can’t move forward with your application at this point.

 But please feel free to re-apply when you see another relevant listing at [company name].

 Thank you for applying.
 We appreciate your effort.

 Always use the candidate’s name when delivering the rejection news as this little trick personalizes the email and it doesn’t read like a robotic mass mail.
 A simple response, closing out the process is all it takes to provide a polite rejection letter at this stage.

 The screening stage is an intermediate stage in the hiring process.
 Usually, at this point, you would have engaged the shortlisted candidates to work on some sample specs, had a phone call with them or got them to undertake a few pre-hiring assessment tests.
 Candidates at this point feel that they’re in that zone where they have a good chance at landing the job.
 So they’re somewhat hopeful and have also typically invested reasonable time and effort into getting closer to getting the job.
 This means that rejection at this point means more than what it does at the application stage.

 Send a more thoughtful job rejection email to these candidates, such as: